-- (a) Excludes U.S. GSEs and government agency securitizations and re-securitizations, which are not Firm-sponsored. - (b) Consists of securities backed by commercial real estate loans and non-mortgage-related consumer receivables. - (c) Excludes the following: retained servicing; securities retained from loan sales and securitization activity related to U.S. GSEs and government agencies; interest rate and foreign exchange derivatives primarily used to manage interest rate and foreign exchange risks of securitization entities; senior securities of \$52 million and \$134 million at December 31, 2023 and 2022, respectively, and subordinated securities were not material for both December 31, 2023 and 2022, which the Firm purchased in connection with CIB's secondary market-making activities. - (d) Includes interests held in re-securitization transactions. - (e) As of December 31, 2023 and 2022, 77% and 84%, respectively, of the Firm's retained securitization interests, which are predominantly carried at fair value and include amounts required to be held pursuant to credit risk retention rules, were risk-rated "A" or better, on an S&P-equivalent basis.
-The retained interests in prime residential mortgages consisted of \$2.5 billion and \$2.6 billion of investment-grade retained interests at December 31, 2023 and 2022, respectively, and \$88 million and \$27 million of noninvestment-grade retained interests at December 31, 2023 and 2022, respectively.
-The retained interests in commercial and other securitization trusts consisted of \$6.1 billion and \$5.8 billion of investment-grade retained interests, and \$1.7 billion and \$1.1 billion of noninvestment-grade retained interests at December 31, 2023 and 2022, respectively.
+(a) Excludes U.S. GSEs and government agency securitizations and re-securitizations, which are not Firm-sponsored.

+(b) Consists of securities backed by commercial real estate loans and non-mortgage-related consumer receivables.

+(c) Excludes the following: retained servicing; securities retained from loan sales and securitization activity related to U.S. GSEs and government agencies; interest rate and foreign exchange derivatives primarily used to manage interest rate and foreign exchange risks of securitization entities; senior securities of \$256 million and \$52 million at December 31, 2024 and 2023, respectively, and subordinated securities which were not material at December 31, 2024 and 2023, which the Firm purchased in connection with CIB's secondary market-making activities. (d) Includes interests held in re-securitization transactions.

+(e) At both December 31, 2024 and 2023, 77% of the Firm's retained securitization interests, which are predominantly carried at fair value and include amounts required to be held pursuant to credit risk retention rules, were risk-rated "A" or better, on an S&P-equivalent basis.
+The retained interests in prime residential mortgages consisted of \$2.9 billion and \$2.5 billion of investment-grade retained interests at December 31, 2024 and 2023, respectively, and \$216 million and \$88 million of noninvestment-grade retained interests at December 31, 2024 and 2023, respectively.
+The retained interests in commercial and other securitization trusts consisted of \$6.0 billion and \$6.1 billion of investment-grade retained interests, and \$1.4 billion and \$1.7 billion of noninvestment-grade retained interests at December 31, 2024 and 2023, respectively.